 Children can learn basic life skills from a very young age, so that they become self-reliant adults.
 Doing little things on their own, develops their confidence and helps boost their self-image in the long run.
-You might think of your children as small, defenseless creatures, who can't take care of themselves.
+You might think of your children as small, defenceless creatures, who can't take care of themselves.
 But with a little bit of love and encouragement, you would be surprised at how much your preschoolers can actually get done.

 If you really want to help your children, you need to coddle them less and teach them how to be independent.
 And true independence can only come when they don't depend on you to get things done for them.

-Having good manners will go a long way in helping your toddlers through out their lifetime.
+Having good manners will go a long way in helping your kids throughout their lifetime.
 Children with good manners grow up to be adults with good manners.
 As a parent you have to set an example for your children, so practise what you preach.
 If you expect them to be polite in their interactions, be gentle and polite with them.
 Preschoolers often learn through imitation, so parents need to lead the way.
 This will influence their interactions with the rest of the world.

-Dressing and undressing
+2. Dressing and undressing

-This is one of the most useful skills to teach your toddler.
+This is one of the most useful skills to teach your child.
 Teaching her to wear her clothes neatly and to be well-presented will free you from the daily chore of helping your preschooler dress every day.
 The sooner you teach this skill the better, as it also lays the foundation for doing other daily chores by herself.
 Small children might require some help getting in and out of clothes for a while but teaching them young will set them on the right path.

 Watch this video to teach children to tie shoes with the bunny ears method:

-Washing hands before a meal
+4. Washing hands before a meal